-- The number of natural deaths in most of the provinces continued tracking higher than the predicted numbers in Week 24 (12 18 Jun 2022). - Gauteng remains the only province with the number of deaths clearly above the upper prediction bound. - Per capita excess death rates have been calculated for the provinces to scale the cumulative deaths for the population size of each province (Table 1).
-By the end of Week 24 (12 18 Jun 2022), the national excess death rate since 3 May 2020 was 540 per 100,000 population. - The provinces with the highest cumulative numbers of excess deaths at the end of Week 24 (12 18 Jun 2022), are, in order, KwaZulu-Natal, Gauteng and Eastern Cape.
+- The number of natural deaths in most of the provinces continued tracking along their upper prediction bound in Week 22 (29 May 4 Jun 2022).
+Gauteng remains the only province with the number of deaths clearly above the upper prediction bound. - The number of natural deaths in Eastern Cape and Nelson Mandela Bay had unusual downticks in Week 22 (29 May 4 Jun 2022).
+It is not clear whether there have been interruptions in the registration process in these areas. - Per capita excess death rates have been calculated for the provinces to scale the cumulative deaths for the population size of each province (Table 1).
+By the end of Week 22 (29 May 4 Jun 2022), the national excess death rate since 3 May 2020 was 534 per 100,000 population. - The provinces with the highest cumulative numbers of excess deaths at the end of Week 22 (29 May 4 Jun 2022), are, in order, KwaZulu-Natal, Gauteng and Eastern Cape.
 The ranking changes to Eastern Cape, Northern Cape and Free State for the crude death rates per capita (i.e., taking size of the provincial populations into account) and to Northern Cape, Eastern Cape and KwaZulu-Natal using the agestandardised rates per capita (i.e., taking into account the age distribution of the provincial population).
-The Western Cape, followed by Gauteng, continue to have the lowest cumulative age standardised per capita rates. - The number of unnatural deaths reached a high of 1,545 in Week 15 (10 16 Apr 2022), the week of the floods in KwaZulu-Natal, and has resumed the monthly cyclical pattern with 1,105 deaths in Week 24 (12 18 Jun 2022).
+The Western Cape, followed by Gauteng, continue to have the lowest cumulative age standardised per capita rates. - The number of unnatural deaths dropped to 966 in Week 17 (24 30 Apr 2022) following a high of 1,538 experienced in Week 15 (10 16 Apr 2022), the week of the floods in KwaZulu-Natal, and has resumed the monthly cyclical pattern with 1,320 deaths in Week 22 (29 May 4 Jun 2022).